hegzploit/bazooka/README.md

 You can easily jump into a python interpreter and use `pandas.to_csv()` to convert the DataFrame to a csv file for further analysis.

 ## Dataset
-Dataset will be published to Kaggle soon.
+Dataset will be published soon.